What’s Tested on the LSAT?

 Reading for structure and staying ahead of the author (anticipating) is what Strategic Reading is all about.
 Both your law professors and the LSAT want you to cut through the jargon and explain what the case or passage says.
 Reading strategically helps you zero in on exactly what opinions are present and how that knowledge will be rewarded in the question set.

 Conditional, or If/Then statements, are incredibly important in rules of law.
 “If/Thens” tell you what must, can, or can’t be true in a given situation or when a particular rule is or isn’t applicable.
-The very first chapter of this book will train you to seek out the Formal Logic embedded in LSAT questions and logic games and to manage its implications flawlessly.
 For a lot of students, this is the most intimidating of the Core Skills, but facing up to it is incredibly valuable.
 It brings a rigor to your reasoning that will allow you to answer questions—on the LSAT and in law school—with confidence and precision.

-Making Deductions is rewarded in every section of the test, but it is key in Logic Games.
+Making Deductions is rewarded in every section of the test, especially in Logical Reasoning.
 In that section, you’re given a set of conditions and rules and then asked to apply them to various hypothetical cases: “If J goes on Wednesday, then which one of the following must be true?” or “If the van has more miles than the sedan, and the sedan has more miles than the motorcycle, then which one of the following could be false?”
 That’s just what law school exams demand.
 In law school, the rules and restrictions come from the dozens (potentially hundreds) of cases and statutes you will read during a semester.
-Just as you’ll learn to do with Logic Games rules, judges synthesize rules in order to determine the outcome of a case.

 [ PREVIOUS: 7 Preparation Tips for the LSAT ]